 - 1) Accounting 112, 212

 - 2) Business Administration 331, 341

 - 3) Finance 303

 - 4) Economics 227

 Minor Sequence in Entrepreneurship:

-The Minor in Entrepreneurship is specifically designed for and available to students in any major other than Accounting, Business, Finance, Marketing or International Business.
+The Minor in Entrepreneurship is specifically designed for and available to students in any major other than Accounting, Business, Finance, or Marketing.
 Today's environment demands that graduates are prepared to be collaborative, innovative and self-starting solvers of business and social problems.
 Students in the minor will have the opportunity to develop and then apply their skills and creativity in response to a real business or community need or problem.
-Students minoring in Entrepreneurship must complete BUS 240 before registering for the required core courses or BUS 331 (except for ACC 113, which may be taken concurrently with BUS 240).
-The minor requires six courses, as follows:

-1) Accounting 113

-- 2) Business Administration 240, 255, 340 and 440 - 3) One elective course selected from Business Administration 331, Political Science/Sociology 398 or Music 315.
+Students minoring in Entrepreneurship must complete BUS 240 before registering for the required courses or BUS 331 (except for ACC 113, which may be taken concurrently with BUS 240).
+The minor requires six courses, as follows: - 1) Accounting 113 - 2) Business Administration 240, 340, 350 and 440 3) One elective course selected from Business Administration 331, Political Science/Sociology 398 or Music 315.
 Minor Sequence in Human Services Management: